Get Ready for Spring!

-January is a great time to look forward.
-It’s a new year and a fresh start.
+It’s a new year and time for a fresh start.
 As T34C sailors, we have a lot to be excited about and we thought we’d share some of the things we’re looking forward to.

 COVID forced the sailing community to rethink how we interact with our fellow sailors, with restricted access to club events, racing and junior sailing programs and it inspired creativity and new ways to adapt.
 The TCA has historically focused on planning and running local gatherings and providing technical advice/guidance to DIY owners.
 In conjunction with our Facebook page, this is how we see and hear and interact with our community.
 With the first half of 2021up in the air, we are optimistically looking to the second half to get back to a semblance of normalcy.
 We are excited to imagine gathering again in familiar coves and marinas and to forge new connections and friendships with fellow T34C owners.